Bombing of Göttingen: Attacks

 On February 22, the RAF and USAAF launched Operation Clarion. a large-scale campaign against German transport facilities, including rail stations, barges, docks, and bridges.
 The Göttingen railway facilities were also targeted by 29 American four-engine Consolidated B-24 Liberator heavy bombers.
 In order to frustrate the German air defence, the heavy bombers flew at a lower than usual altitude - 3000 meters.
 They also chose to select their targets visually.
 A total of 27 civilians lost their lives when the Göttingen railway station and facilities were bombed and the brewery on the Brauweg were also destroyed by bombs.
 The bombing was possibly aimed at the Aerodynamics Research Institute on the same road.
 Furthermore, Maschmühlenweg was hit and two houses on the Arndtstraße were also destroyed.
 The third air raid of 1945 happened on March 21, 1945.
 At 03:30, several high-explosive bombs fell on Göttingen, detonating with a timed delay.
 Four houses in the Jüdenstraße and Angerstraße were hit and the rear parts of the famous Junkernschänke and Rheinische Hof were also completely destroyed as a result.
 This raid claimed the life of Göttingen's city and university honorary citizen Börries Freiherr von Munchausen.
 A house in the Treuenhagen housing estate on the Am Markgraben street was destroyed as well after two bombs exploded - one on the street and one on the property.
-These small scale bombings were likely not a concentrated attack by the RAF however, but the result of a patrol mission of De Havilland Mosquito's.
+These small scale bombings were likely not a concentrated attack by the RAF however, but the result of a patrol mission of De Havilland Mosquitos.

 On 1 April, another attack on the railway station and the airbase west of the city center took place when two American twin-engined Lockheed P-38 Lightning fighter bombers targeted the area's.
 However, during the raid, one of the fighter bombers was shot down by German anti-aircraft fire, killing the pilot.
 On the same day, concerned citizens and persons from the university attempted to declare Göttingen as a hospital and thus free city.
-This meant that the city would not be fought over by the Nazi's and were to be surrendered to save the population from more bombing raids or close combat fighting inside the city, including around 2000 wounded civilians and also valuable facilities.
+This meant that the city would not be fought over by the Nazis and were to be surrendered to save the population from more bombing raids or close combat fighting inside the city, including around 2000 wounded civilians and also valuable facilities.
 During this period, serious conflicts arose with the Nazi Party authorities over this topic, but they eventually declared that defending the city would be tactically pointless.